There’s no denying the fact that Vans sneakers are stylish and popular.

 So how can you rock a pair of retro Vans sneakers without having your feet smell like a wet dog?
 You need to learn how to get the smell out of Vans shoes.

-A word of warning though: Vans do not recommend putting your sneakers inside the washing machine.
+A word of warning though: Vans does not recommend putting your sneakers inside the washing machine.
 Even if you put them inside a pillowcase, they can still get damaged.

 With that said, here’s how to make your Vans shoes smell better: